 Food waste comprises nearly half of the rubbish in an average household rubbish bin.
 Learn how to home compost with a free booklet ‘Home Composting in Hobart’.
 It covers topics from worm farms to keeping chooks, as well as advice for common composting problems and how to build a no-dig garden.

 The City provides all the equipment needed to run a waste audit in Hobart schools.

 A waste audit is a great learning tool for students and a practical starting point for schools looking to better understand their waste.
 Once an audit is complete, schools are able to make an informed plan and take action to reduce waste.

 The kit is designed to be used in conjunction with the Rethink Waste Schools Program which includes all the information and instructions for you to run a waste audit and take action at your school.

 The equipment is available at no charge but you do need to book it and return it clean, dry and complete.

 To book, or for more information or additional support for your school’s recycling and waste diversion efforts contact: email@example.com

 Single-use plastic reduction resources

-The City of Hobart is developing a by-law banning single-use plastics at takeaway food retailers.
+The City now has a by-law than bans single-use plastics at takeaway food retailers.
 The by-law is designed to reduce plastic litter and waste going to landfill.
 The below resources have been developed to assist both businesses and the community transition away from single-use plastics.